3 coalition members killed, 12 injured in rocket attack on Iraq military base

-March 11 (UPI) -- Three coalition members were killed in a rocket attack on a military base in Iraq on Wednesday night, a U.S. military spokesman said.
+March 11 (UPI) -- Two Americans and a Briton were killed in a rocket attack on a military base in Iraq on Wednesday night, the U.S. military said.

-Operation Inherent Resolve spokesman Col. Myles B. Caggins III issued a statement saying that 12 additional personnel were injured after about 18 Katyusha rockets struck Camp Taji.
+Operation Inherent Resolve spokesman Col. Myles B. Caggins III issued a statement saying that 12 additional personnel were injured after roughly 18 Katyusha rockets struck Camp Taji.

 "Camp Taji is an Iraqi base that hosts [Coalition for Operation Inherent Resolve] personnel for anti-ISIS training and advising missions," Caggins said, using an abbreviation for the Islamic State terror group.